Maggie’s message about natural playgrounds

 Claire Warden is one of the world’s leading advocates for nature play for children.
 She is passionate about the benefits of children being immersed in nature and through her visits to Australia she has helped promote the need for outdoor play especially in early years’’ centres.

 In Australia bush kindergartens are beginning to appear and these wonderful centres are giving young children the opportunity to massively engage in the natural world and to discover the scientist within them.
+There are more and more schools across Australia that are interacting with the real world with their curriculum.

 I am also sure that the return to nature-based playgrounds will enhance children’s sense of belonging in our world in a deep and profound way.
 Mental illness has a core layer of separation, and spiritual intelligence can be nurtured by a strong connection to Nature.
 To create a sustainable world where all individuals value and take care of our natural resources, we need to firstly have a relationship to nature and the real world ourselves.
 This return to nature-based play, when coupled with initiatives like school garden projects, will create a generation of children with healthier minds, bodies, hearts and souls.